RodrigoPAml/ASP-NET-Base-project/README.md

 - Service hooks
 - Entity Auto Mapper
 - MVC pattern where (View can be in a javascript front-end)

+## MVC

+MVC, which stands for Model-View-Controller, is a software architectural pattern commonly used in the design and development of interactive and user-friendly applications.
+It separates an application into three interconnected components, each with its own responsibilities:

+- Model: The Model represents the application's data and business logic.
+It encapsulates the application's data and the rules and operations that can be performed on that data.
+The Model component is responsible for managing data storage, retrieval, and manipulation.
+It should be independent of the user interface and the presentation layer.

+- View: The View is responsible for presenting the data to the user and for handling user interface elements such as buttons, forms, and menus.
+It represents the graphical user interface (GUI) or the presentation layer of the application.
+Views display the data from the Model to the user and receive user input, which is then forwarded to the Controller for processing.

+- Controller: The Controller acts as an intermediary between the Model and the View.
+It receives user input from the View, processes it, and makes appropriate updates to the Model or the View, or both.
+It contains the application's logic for handling user interactions and business rules.
+The Controller ensures that the Model and the View remain separate and do not directly communicate with each other.
+Instead, they communicate through the Controller.

+The MVC pattern promotes the separation of concerns in software design, making applications more modular, maintainable, and scalable.
+It also allows for easier testing of individual components since each component has distinct responsibilities.
+Many modern software frameworks and technologies, especially in web development, use variations of the MVC pattern or similar architectural patterns to create well-structured and organized applications.

 ## Layers